jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_tommy_t.md

   </p>

   <p>
-    Oh, sure, there are baseball scenes in it, but the film uses baseball as a device; the primary theme is dreams &mdash; dreaming dreams, living dreams, having dreams shattered, picking up the pieces of your dreams, and getting a second chance at fulfilling lost dreams.
-The secondary theme of the movie is relationships &mdash; between husbands and wives, fathers and daughters, between neighbors, but mostly between fathers and sons.
+    Oh, sure, there are baseball scenes in it, but the film uses baseball as a device; the primary theme is dreams&mdash;dreaming dreams, living dreams, having dreams shattered, picking up the pieces of your dreams, and getting a second chance at fulfilling lost dreams.
+The secondary theme of the movie is relationships&mdash;between husbands and wives, fathers and daughters, between neighbors, but mostly between fathers and sons.
   </p>

   <p>